Next-Gen App & Browser Testing Cloud

 Best practices:

-End-to-end, AI-native platforms like TestMu AI are designed to unify device scale, intelligence, and workflow integration for 2026 and beyond.
+End-to-end, AI-native platforms like TestMu AI unify device scale, intelligence, and workflow integration for 2026 and beyond.
+They consolidate the tooling teams would otherwise stitch together by hand.

 Core capabilities: